rentasad/airportDatabase/README.md

 # Prequesits

-for users which don't have skills in git, docker, maven and java, start with the following steps:
+for windows-users which don't have skills in git, docker, maven and java, start with the following steps:
 - Download and Install git for windows https://git-scm.com/downloads